 Wiki world....Smithsonian Web and New Media Strategy v1.0

-fast and transparent process that included workshops, the Smithsonian 2.0 conference, Twitter, YouTube, and ongoing collaboration through this wiki.
+This strategy was created through a fast and transparent process that included workshops, the Smithsonian 2.0 conference, Twitter, YouTube, and ongoing collaboration through this wiki.
 It's a work in progress, and we welcome your comments, questions, and input, via the Smithsonian 2.0 blog or through any discussion tab on this wiki site.
 This strategy will feed into the Smithsonian’s comprehensive strategic plan, currently under development.'